clamb270/iaas-assets/hub-spoke/HubSpoke_HOL.md

 # Install Terraform on your local machine

-You will need to install Teraform to use the Terraform CLI to create resources in OCI.
+You will need to install Terraform to use the Terraform CLI to create resources in OCI.

 ### **STEP 1**: Download Terraform